comparing self-hosted

 Upptime runs checks as GitHub Actions cron jobs, which cannot fire more than once every five minutes and can drift later under load.
 Reaching other regions needs the third-party Globalping add-on.

-Cachet's actively developed v3 (the cachethq/core source) added basic HTTP component checks and subscriber management in mid-2026, but it is still 3.x-dev with no stable release: checks are HTTP GET only on a cron you add yourself, incident email to subscribers is not wired up yet, and the code ships under a custom source-available license.
+Cachet's actively developed v3 (the cachethq/core source) added basic HTTP component checks in mid-2026 and now sends confirmed email to subscribers, but it is still 3.x-dev with no stable release: checks are HTTP GET only on a cron you add yourself, a failed check colours a component rather than opening an incident, subscriptions are global rather than per-component, and the code ships under a custom source-available license.

 Competitor facts were verified against each project's repository and docs in July 2026.
 Open-source projects move quickly, so check their current docs before you decide.